scotentSD/practice/good-services-book.md

 A service can be inconsistent between steps in this service or between channels, for example the online channel might be well designed the set of values and processes has not been communicated to the rest of the organisation (face-to-face or phone)<br>
 A strength held in one area should be consistently shared across organisation.<br>
 <span class="lou-g">Good services are only as strong as their weakest link</span><br>
 While it's vital for services to be consistent, they are also complex and varied, and some parts of your service will need to look and behave differently from the rest.
-For example =, how you talk to your users when they sign up for an account is different to how you then talk to your users when they have a complaint that needs solving.<br>
+For example, how you talk to your users when they sign up for an account is different to how you then talk to your users when they have a complaint that needs solving.<br>
 <span class="lou-y">Good services are consistent, not uniform</span><br>
 4 dimensions of consistency: across user journey, in each channel, over time, between users<br>
 <br>Principles:<br>